Pacifica0cean/BibliQL/README.md

 > The API has been left with some blanks for yourself to copy and fork to your local machine if you wish to try this.
 > Please install Node before running this, then ensure you have installed all packages!

+Ensure you have a valid MongoDB instance ready to read the quotes!
+(Note that I will leave a valid store of the quotes that you can then go ahead and push to your own MongoDB instance if you so desire.)